florianneukirchen/Alpine-Peaks/README.md

 The data migration reads the peaks data as json and saves it to the database.

 ## Limitations
-The Wikipedia article is not always related to the peak.
+The article fetched from Wikipedia is not always related to the peak.